sgibson91/bump-jhub-image-action/README.md

 Here is a list detailing the assumptions that the Action makes.

-1. You have a GitHub token with enough permissions to access the GitHub API and create branches, commits and Pull Requests
+1. You have a GitHub token with enough permissions to access the GitHub API and create branches, commits and Pull Requests.
+   The token stored in `${{ secrets.GITHUB_TOKEN }}` will be used by default.
 2. The JupyterHub configuration file is available in a **public** GitHub repository, or you have a token with sufficient permissions to read/write to a **private** repository
 3. The Docker images are publicly available on one of the following container registries (other container registries may be supported in the future):
    - [Docker Hub](https://hub.docker.com)